 Our caring community is based on a close partnership between staff, parents, pupils and governors and we foster strong links with local parishes and clergy, six of whom serve as School Chaplains.
 We emphasise pupils' whole development, offering high standards of teaching in a range of courses to cater for all abilities, a wide extra- curriculum and making a priority of spiritual nurture, with religious worship and teaching at the centre of school life.
 High academic achievement over the last five years, with eight out of ten Year 11 pupils gaining good GCSE grades in English and mathematics.
-Our most recent Ofsted Inspection Report (December 2016) commented on record levels of attainment and judged pupils' personal development, behaviour as 'Outstanding'.
+Our most recent Ofsted Inspection Report (March 2022) confirmed the judgement of the previous full inspection (December 2016) and commented on record levels of attainment and judged pupils' personal development, behaviour, and the Sixth Form as 'Outstanding'.